A2.30: At the library

 Enroll now!

-• Borrowing a book: Learn polite phrases such as "Dzień dobry, czy mogę wypożyczyć tę książkę?"
-(Good morning, may I borrow this book?), and how to ask about the author or title.
+• Borrowing a Book: Learn how to ask to borrow books and confirm author names or titles.
+Example dialogue: "Dzień dobry, czy mogę wypożyczyć tę książkę?"
+(Good morning, may I borrow this book?).

 • Wypożyczyć – to borrow